ghostlypi/Soundboard/README.md

 Soundboard.render(frequency,duration,amplitude,filename)
 ```
 takes in an array of frequencies, and array of duration, and an array of amplitudes and a string filename
-#### Note: The arrays must be of equal length or else the program will halt with a notice.
+#### Note: The arrays must be of equal length or else the program will error.

 ### Add
 ```python